Calimerico/clojure-eventify-tool/README.md

 lein ring server
 ```

+Unfortunately this app does not work with all versions of lein.
+For example, it does not work with 2.9.1. version.
+But fortunately it works with 2.8.3.

 ####REST service

 http://localhost:3000/api/all - This will get all events from database and display it as JSON.